kemitchell/docs/hyperdrive.md

 10 = h(f)
 ```

-To ensure always have only a single root we'll simply hash all the roots together again.
+As we learned above, there will only be a single root if the number of data blocks is an exact power of 2.
+So to make sure we can still reference all data with a single root, we hash all the roots together.
+In addition to hashing the roots we'll also include a bin endian uint64 binary representation of the corresponding node index.
 At most there will be `log2(number of data blocks)`.

-In addition to hashing the roots we'll also include a bin endian uint64 binary representation of the corresponding node index.

 Using the two above examples the final hashes would be: